Tai appears set for confirmation as top U.S. trade negotiator

 “The Appellate Body has overstepped its authority and erred in interpreting WTO agreements in a number of cases, to the detriment of the United States and other WTO members.
 In addition, the Appellate Body has failed to follow existing rules created to ensure that disputes are resolved in a timely manner,” Tai wrote.

-Tai also avoided specifics on two central questions: the fate of the existing tariffs on most imported Chinese goods and prospects for the U.S. to rejoin a Pacific trade deal that Trump quit within days of taking office in 2017.
+Tai also avoided specifics on two central questions: the fate of the existing tariffs on most imported Chinese goods and prospects for the United States to rejoin a Pacific trade deal that Trump quit within days of taking office in 2017.

 “Much has changed in the world since the original [Trans-Pacific Partnership] was signed in 2016,” Tai wrote, adding only that she would consult with lawmakers on the road ahead.